sunnyRavindra/Botcat/pages/index.md

 # DevOps Applications Automation Team Lead

-Welcome to my portfolio site!
-I am a DevOps Applications Automation Team Lead with a passion for building efficient and scalable software solutions.
+Hi, I am a DevOps Applications Automation Team Lead with a passion for building efficient and scalable software solutions.
 Here's some information about me:

 - 🔭 I'm currently working on My DevOps Large Enterprise Practical Guide, where I share my knowledge and insights on DevOps practices for large enterprise environments.
 - 🌱 I'm currently learning CI/CD in Test Automation Frameworks to enhance my skills in building robust and automated software delivery pipelines.